fdecastro/P6-Feedreader-Testing/README.md

 *By: Felipe De Castro Veras.*
 Creation date: Nov 29, 2015.
+**Modified on: Dec 3, 2015.**

 For project 6 of the Front-End Web Developer Course
 Deadline: Dec 14, 2015.

-For this project a fully functional web-based application that reads RSS feeds was provided.
+For this project, a fully functional web-based application that reads RSS feeds was provided.
-The original developer of this application clearly saw the value in testing, they've included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
+The original developer of this application included [Jasmine](http://jasmine.github.io/) and started writing their first test suite.
 We have finished the original first test suit and added three more, to comply with the project requirements.

+The application is initiated by opening the index.html file from any browser that accepts the JavaScript and is able to interpret HTML5.

 ## The following where added in `feedreader.js` to the original application: